UCL/research-computing-with-cpp/05OpenMP/sec02Loops.md

 ### Variable scope

-* Private: Each thread has its own copy
+* Private: Each thread has its own copy.
+Any values from before the `parallel` block are ignored, and are not affected after.
-* Shared: Only one shared variable
+* Shared: Only one shared variable.
+Shared both between threads and with the non parallel code.
-* Firstprivate: Private variable but initialized with serial value
+* Firstprivate: Private variable but initialized with value from before the `parallel` block.

 ### Details of example